 • a standard undergraduate unit will be 18 points (1/8 of a full-time year)

-For twenty years, the University has operated different points systems for undergraduate and postgraduate units.
+For twenty years, the University has operated the same points systems for undergraduate and postgraduate units.
 Standard undergraduate units have been valued at 15 points each, but a full-time year’s study requires 8 undergraduate units, or 120 points.
 Although standard postgraduate units have also been valued at 15 points each, a full-time year’s study has requires 6 undergraduate units, or 90 points.
 This has created confusion for some students, especially for students transferring into the University from other providers.
-The proposed change aligns both the undergraduate and postgraduate systems into a single framework without changing the volume of study required for each.
+The change aligns both the undergraduate and postgraduate systems into a single framework without changing the volume of study required for each.
 The conversion of units will be as follows:

 • existing undergraduate points x 1.2 = new undergraduate points